Tailor Man — User Manual

 Admin — writeAll staff — view

 Track fabric bolts, thread, lining, and any other materials your shop stocks.
+This is the tailoring materials inventory — for boutique retail stock, see Boutique Sales & Stock.

 Adding an inventory item